KrishnaGaur12/Meridian/Readme.md

 **Stated plainly, because it matters for a fintech tool:** in its current buildathon state, the platform does **not** have authentication or authorization — all endpoints are currently open — and API keys are stored in local config rather than a secrets vault.
 The database is unencrypted, and the app runs over HTTP in this environment.
 These are exactly the controls that would need to be added before any production or real-merchant-data use, and they're treated as **Priority 1 production-hardening work**, not hidden or minimized here.

-**AI safety:** the DeepSeek integration is prompted with grounding rules intended to keep output tied to actual evidence content and reduce hallucinated claims.
+**AI safety:** the Gemini integration is prompted with grounding rules intended to keep output tied to actual evidence content and reduce hallucinated claims.
 Adversarial/prompt-injection testing has not yet been run against it — that's listed under Testing below.

 ---

-## 12. 📊 Metrics & Evaluation
+## 12. Metrics & Evaluation

 The fraud model and win-probability model are integrated end-to-end into the workflow and produce inference correctly in the current build.